maxgio92/maxgio92.github.io/content/posts/k8s-stride-06-elevation-privilege.md

 ### OS

 We're no longer talking about granting access to Kubenetes resources to Kubernetes workload, instead we're talking about granting access to OS resources to OS workload, as in the end Pods run as tasks at operating system level.
-Here is where all the magic happens, and where our beautiful containers are "composed" through Linux [namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html), [control groups](https://www.man7.org/linux/man-pages/man7/cgroups.7.html), [capabilities](https://www.man7.org/linux/man-pages/man7/capabilities.7.html).
+Here is where all the magic happens, and where our containers are composed through Linux [namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html), [control groups](https://www.man7.org/linux/man-pages/man7/cgroups.7.html), [capabilities](https://www.man7.org/linux/man-pages/man7/capabilities.7.html).

+I won't go in details of specific container escape techniques like Kamil Potrec did [here](https://snyk.io/blog/kernel-privilege-escalation/) very well, but I'm talking about general approaches and vectors to consider and which prevention we could do.
 In Kubernetes [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) is what enables or not access to underlying operating system resources to Kubernetes pods.
-It can:
-- Define DAC for files based on user and group ids
-- Apply SELinux labels
-- Allow execution as host root
-- Set Linux capabilities
-- Running with AppArmor profiles
-- Syscall filtering via SecComp
-- Allow privilege escalation by setting [`no_new_privs`](https://www.kernel.org/doc/html/latest/userspace-api/no_new_privs.html) flag
-- Mount rootfs read-only

 Access control should be in place also at this level, so basically we'd want policies to prevent unwanted privileges.

 #### Policy design

+I'm talking about policies in general, beyond the implementation.
 When choosing which level of privileges we'd want to allow, let's consider:
-- Prevent containers from running as uid 0 in the container user namespace (e.g. `securityContext.runAsUser: 1000`)
+- Prevent containers from running as **UID 0** in the container user namespace (with `securityContext.runAsUser` or specifying it from `Dockerfile`)
-- Take into consideration that user namespaces also prevents different Pods to run processes as same user (uid) and potentially causing corruption of the data when accessing the same resources
-- Drop capabilities: even with user namespaces, unlikely a container needs all capabilities by running as root.
-So, run the pod as a non-root user enabling the [least needed capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
+- Drop **capabilities**: even with unprivileged user namespaces, apply [least needed capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
 See more [here](https://lwn.net/Articles/420624/) about Linux capabilities with user namespaces.
-- Filtering syscalls: as for capabilities, we can use seccomp to filter system calls by using the container's `securityContext`.
+- Filtering **syscalls**: as for capabilities, we can use `seccomp` to filter system calls by using the container's `securityContext`, for example by blocking common syscalls used in techniques like [`unshare`](https://man7.org/linux/man-pages/man2/unshare.2.html) to create new Linux namespaces or [`userfaultd`](https://man7.org/linux/man-pages/man2/userfaultfd.2.html) to control page faults in userspace after triggering overflows.
+With this regard, [Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator) would help to automatically generate initial `seccomp` or `AppArmor` profiles, specific to applications.
+- Avoid to attach host **namespaces** unless strictly needed.
+I found [this](https://github.com/BishopFox/badPods) repo well done to understand it.
 - Preventing privilege escalation: since in Linux by default a child processes is allowed to claim more privileges than the parent, this is not ideal for containers, so use Pod Security Policy to set `allowPrivilegeEscalation: false`.

+Just a note about unprivileged [user namespaces](https://man7.org/linux/man-pages/man7/user_namespaces.7.html) and Kubernetes: starting in Linux 3.8, unprivileged processes can create user namespaces, and the other types of namespaces can be created with just the `CAP_SYS_ADMIN` capability in the caller's user namespace (Kinvolk explains clearly how it relates to containers [here](https://kinvolk.io/blog/2020/12/improving-kubernetes-and-container-security-with-user-namespaces/)).
+ [Rootless containers](https://rootlesscontaine.rs) are [based](https://rootlesscontaine.rs/how-it-works/userns/) on that, unfortunately Kubernetes doesn't already [support](https://github.com/kubernetes/enhancements/pull/2101) them, but Akihiro Suda is pushing effort on his work in progress to have a "rootless Kubernetes" distribution, which is [`Usernetes`](https://github.com/rootless-containers/usernetes).
+So, let's try it and give feedbacks!

 #### Policy enforcement

 What can be used to write and enforce policies and so prevent Pods from running with higher privileges with respect to what we would grant to them is Pod Security Policy feature.
 It provides API objects to declare policies and a validating and also mutating admission controller to enforce them.

 Unfortunately a non-clear path has been drawn in these years letting us with doubts and limits, and leading in the end to [deprecation](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future) of Pod Security Policy APIs from 1.21.
-A [Kubernetes Enhanched Proposal](https://github.com/kubernetes/enhancements/pull/2582) is in place, that very briefly proposes a simpler approach based on the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) which identifies three basic levels of policies (`Privileged`, `Baseline`, `Restricted`), appliance of them via annotations at Namespace level and enforcement through a new dedicated admission controller.
+A [KEP](https://github.com/kubernetes/enhancements/pull/2582) is in place, that very briefly proposes a simpler approach based on the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) which identifies three basic levels of policies (`Privileged`, `Baseline`, `Restricted`), appliance of them via annotations at Namespace level and enforcement through a new dedicated admission controller.

 Keep it mind that it should cover different scenarios and easy the migration from PSP, but at the same time for more advanced use cases there are different framework like [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) that allow us to write fine-grained Rego policies with OPA, but also [Kyverno](https://github.com/kyverno/kyverno/) that instead doesn't require to learn a new language just to name one.
+Another option is [Polaris](https://github.com/FairwindsOps/polaris), which offers admission controllers that prevents also on this.

 Anyway, always consider that for sure the more powerful the solution the higher the granularity and probability to tailor our scenarios, but also IMHO:
 - the more complexity we add, the larger could be the attack surface;
 - the steeper the learning curve, the harder could be the effectiveness to be achieved.